nvm-sh/nvm/README.markdown

 If you want to install a new version of Node.js and migrate npm packages from a previous version:

+    nvm install node --reinstall-packages-from=node

+This will first use "nvm version node" to identify the current version you're migrating packages from.
+Then it resolves the new version to install from the remote server and installs it.
+Lastly, it runs "nvm reinstall-packages" to reinstall the npm packages from your prior version of Node to the new one.

+You can also install and migrate npm packages from specific versions of Node like this:

     nvm install v0.10.40 --reinstall-packages-from=0.10.39
     nvm install v0.12.7 --reinstall-packages-from=0.12.6

 If you want to install [io.js](https://github.com/iojs/io.js/):

     nvm install iojs

+If you want to install a new version of io.js and migrate npm packages from a previous version:

+    nvm install iojs --reinstall-packages-from=iojs

+The same guidelines mentioned for migrating npm packages in Node.js are applicable to io.js.

 If you want to use the system-installed version of node, you can use the special default alias "system":